 Even though my mom wasn’t able to be that sort of mom, she is a great mom and as good a role model as DR herself.

-If an apron can make her feel a little bit like her hero, then $35 is a small price to pay.
+If an apron can make her feel a little bit like her hero, then this is a small price to pay.